 Early Black Detroit

-When the British took possession of Detroit in 1763, there was evidence of African slaves.
-Black slaves were first brought to Detroit by bands of Native Americans who captured them during raids on southern plantations when Detroit was under French rule.
+When the British took possession of Detroit in 1763, evidence of African slaves emerged.
+Black slaves were initially brought to Detroit by bands of Native Americans who captured them during raids on southern plantations when Detroit was under French rule.

-The official British-Canadian records of 1773 indicated there were 96 slaves in Detroit.
-In 1782 there were 78 male and 101 female slaves.
+Official British-Canadian records from 1773 indicated that there were 96 slaves in Detroit.
+By 1782, there were 78 male and 101 female slaves.
 In the 1810 census, Detroit counted 96 free blacks and 17 slaves.
-By 1830, blacks were migrating to Michigan.
-At that time it was estimated that there were approximately 500 blacks that were both free and runaway slaves that were aided by the Underground Railroad.
+By 1830, blacks were migrating to Michigan, and it was estimated that approximately 500 blacks, both free and runaway slaves aided by the Underground Railroad, resided there.

-On April 13, 1827, a Michigan law was passed which required all black people to register at the county clerk’s office after May 1, 1827.
-Those who did not have their papers to prove they were free could not lawfully live in the Michigan territory.
-This law did not stop blacks from coming to Michigan as it was not strictly enforced.
-In the cases where it was feared it would be enforced, blacks simply crossed the Detroit River safely into Canada.
+On April 13, 1827, a Michigan law was passed requiring all black people to register at the county clerk’s office after May 1, 1827.
+Those who couldn't provide papers to prove their freedom were not lawfully permitted to live in the Michigan territory.
+However, this law wasn't strictly enforced, and it didn't deter blacks from coming to Michigan.
+In cases where enforcement was feared, blacks simply crossed the Detroit River safely into Canada.

-Between 1830 and 1861, Detroit was considered a pivotal point through which slaves traveled to freedom to Canada.
-Occasionally, slaves were caught in Detroit and returned to the south, but usually they were protected.
-As such, slaves felt if they made it to Detroit they were safe.
+Between 1830 and 1861, Detroit played a crucial role as a pivotal point for slaves traveling to freedom in Canada.
+Occasionally, slaves were apprehended in Detroit and returned to the South, but they were typically protected.
+Consequently, slaves believed that reaching Detroit ensured their safety.

-In October of 1850, a riot was prevented when a run-away slave was arrested under a fugitive slave law that was opposed by the majority of Detroiters.
-Soldiers were called to quill the uproar.
-The former slave was not returned to his slave master as he was outwitted by Detroiters.
+In October of 1850, a riot was narrowly averted when a runaway slave was arrested under a fugitive slave law that was opposed by the majority of Detroiters.
+Soldiers were summoned to quell the disturbance.
+The former slave managed to evade being returned to his master, outwitting the Detroiters.

-Before the failed Harper’s Ferry raid by John Brown, he came to Detroit with 14 slaves from Missouri.
-Brown safely delivered them to freedom across the Detroit River on March 12, 1859.
-That same night, Frederick Douglas gave an anti-slavery lecture before meeting with John Brown, John Richards, George DeBaptiste, William Webb, all abolitionists, at William Webb’s home located at 185 Congress Street.
+Before the failed Harper’s Ferry raid by John Brown, he brought 14 slaves from Missouri to Detroit.
+Brown successfully guided them to freedom across the Detroit River on March 12, 1859.
+That same night, Frederick Douglass delivered an anti-slavery lecture before meeting with John Brown, John Richards, George DeBaptiste, William Webb, all abolitionists, at William Webb’s home located at 185 Congress Street.

-Prior to the Civil War there were approximately 500 blacks living in Detroit.
+Prior to the Civil War, approximately 500 blacks lived in Detroit.

-On August 16, 1908, the Detroit Free Press published and article, “Colored Citizens Doing Much in City’s March of Progress.”
+On August 16, 1908, the Detroit Free Press published the article, “Colored Citizens Doing Much in City’s March of Progress.”
 The article reported,

 “That Detroit has good reason to be proud of its representative colored citizens is the opinion of those who have had business dealings with them.
 By representative colored citizens is meant the older residents of the city who have grown up here, have received their early education here and take pride in the city’s growth.
 About two months ago some of the leading colored men of the city organized ‘The Business Men’s Council’ starting with a membership of 200 and increasing rapidly until today it has an enrollment of nearly 600.
 Meetings are held at the Elks’ temple, 153 Gratiot avenue, to establish cordial relations between themselves and the white people of the city and to take steps to instruct those colored brothers who have not lived here long in the history of the lives of the earlier residents.